masterpandabear/url-shortener-challenge/readme.md

 ### URL shorten algorithm

-The chosen algorithm was creating a cypher (using a bijective conversion function).
-This was the recommended aproach in several articles i read.
+The chosen algorithm is based on a cypher (using a bijective conversion function).
+This was the recommended aproach in several articles I read.
 The algorithm uses an autoincrement integer field as the number to encode into the url hash, this was used instead of generating a random number or using the timestamp to avoid collisions and to reduce the length of the hash.

 ### Additional Features